-There is another aspect which sets submarine systems apart from terrestrial ones and affects the three Recommendations related to systems (Recommendations ITU-T G.973, G.974, G.977).
-Submarine systems are interconnected to terrestrial ones at the two terminal stations and at these interfaces they have to be compliant with the SDH/OTN interfaces ([ITU-T G.707], [ITU-T G.709]).
+There is another aspect which sets submarine systems apart from terrestrial ones and affects the four Recommendations related to systems (Recommendations ITU-T G.973, ITU-T G.973.1, ITU-T G.974, ITU-T G.977).
+Submarine systems are interconnected to terrestrial ones at the two terminal stations and at these interfaces they have to be compliant with the SDH/OTN interfaces ([ITU-T G.707]/[ITU-T G.709]).
 For the specification of the submarine system itself (the connection between the two terminal stations) the situation is different from that of the terrestrial systems for two main reasons:

-- the components of a terrestrial link often come from different vendors (fibres, cables, DWDM equipment, OADM, etc.), while the supply of a submarine link is usually made "turnkey" by a single vendor.
+- i) the components of a terrestrial link often come from different vendors (fibres, cables, DWDM equipment, OADM, etc.), while the supply of a submarine link is usually made "turnkey" by a single vendor.
 This means that a single company supplies all that is necessary for the realization of the link between the two interfaces with the terrestrial networks; - ii) the installation of all of the submerged equipment required for the final capacity of the system (optical amplifiers, branching units, etc.) is carried out at the time of the laying of the system.